toktaktk/chonky-custom/README.md

 Chonky is a file browser component for React.
 It tries to recreate the native file browsing experience in your browser.
 This means your users can make selections, drag & drop files, toggle file view between "large thumbnails" and "detailed list", enter folders, and so on.
+[Click here to see a demo.](https://timbokz.github.io/Chonky/)

 What Chonky **does not** do is fetching information about the files.
 It is **your** responsibility to provide file information, either by making Ajax request to your server, adding necessary FS logic to your Electron app or creating some virtual FS inside your web application.

-Notable Chonky features:
+### Notable Chonky features:

 * Lets users choose between 3 views: Details, medium thumbnails, large thumbnails.
 * Supports file selection and drag & drop.
 * Is file system agnostic - file data can come from any source as long as it follows the required format.